rclone/rclone/docs/content/commands/rclone_mount.md

     --no-seek         Don't allow seeking in files.
     --read-only       Mount read-only.

-When rclone reads files from a remote it reads them in chunks.
-This means that rather than requesting the whole file rclone reads the chunk specified.
-This is advantageous because some cloud providers account for reads being all the data requested, not all the data delivered.

-Rclone will keep doubling the chunk size requested starting at --vfs-read-chunk-size with a maximum of --vfs-read-chunk-size-limit unless it is set to "off" in which case there will be no limit.

-    --vfs-read-chunk-size SizeSuffix        Read the source objects in chunks. (default 128M) --vfs-read-chunk-size-limit SizeSuffix  Max chunk doubling size (default "off")

 Sometimes rclone is delivered reads or writes out of order.
 Rather than seeking rclone will wait a short time for the in sequence read or write to come in.
 These flags only come into effect when not using an on disk cache file.

-    --vfs-read-wait duration   Time to wait for in-sequence read before seeking. (default 20ms) --vfs-write-wait duration  Time to wait for in-sequence write before giving error. (default 1s)
+    --vfs-read-wait duration   Time to wait for in-sequence read before seeking (default 20ms) --vfs-write-wait duration  Time to wait for in-sequence write before giving error (default 1s)

-When using VFS write caching (--vfs-cache-mode with value writes or full), the global flag --transfers can be set to adjust the number of parallel uploads of modified files from cache (the related global flag --checkers have no effect on mount).
+When using VFS write caching (`--vfs-cache-mode` with value writes or full), the global flag `--transfers` can be set to adjust the number of parallel uploads of modified files from cache (the related global flag `--checkers` have no effect on mount).

-    --transfers int  Number of file transfers to run in parallel. (default 4)
+    --transfers int  Number of file transfers to run in parallel (default 4)

 ## VFS Case Sensitivity